tews-code/operating-system-in-1000-lines/website/en/10-process.md

 }
 ```

-If "A" and "B" are printed as before, it works perfectly!
+If "🐈" and "🐕" are printed as before, it works perfectly!

 ## Changes in the exception handler